helidon-io/helidon/examples/microprofile/oci-tls-certificates/README.md

     Allow group CertificateAuthorityAdmins to manage keys in tenancy Allow group CertificateAuthorityAdmins to manage secret-family in tenancy
     ```
-5. Create or reuse OCI Vault and notice there are cryptographic and management endpoints in the vault general info, we will need them later.
+5. Create or reuse an OCI Vault and notice there are cryptographic and management endpoints in the vault general info, we will need them later.
 6. Create new key in the vault with following properties:
     - Name: `mySuperCAKey`
     - Protection Mode: **HSM** (requirement for CA keys, those can't be downloaded)